The department’s weather policy ensures that outdoor recreation is both safe and manageable in variable weather conditions.

 It's important to keep up fluid intake to replace what the body will lose through perspiration as well as wear proper sun protection and loose-fitting clothing.

 Children are at a greater risk of heat illness and when the ambient temperature gets above 34 degrees programs may be modified or cancelled in the event of extreme temperatures.

 Paddling and other aquatic programs

-In keeping with Australian Canoeing safety standards, in wind conditions above 18 knots a paddling program will be relocated, amended or cancelled.
+In keeping with Paddling Australia safety guidelines, in wind conditions above 18 knots a paddling program will be relocated, amended or cancelled.
 Where possible the camp will utilise land features as a wind break or amend the program to maintain safety e.g. restrict numbers of participants utilising craft at a single time rather than cancel a program outright.

 Regular use of high protection factor sunscreen on all exposed areas is required for UV protection.

 Participants are encouraged to wear wide brim hats to provide 360 degree protection and high protection lip balm.

 Eye protection from solar UV radiation is recommended e.g. appropriate sunglasses.

 A change of clothing is required for participants at completion of all aquatic programs.